garubi/MIDI-Drawbars-Commander/README.md

 You should use a Normally Open pedal to switch from the Leslie's speed, otherwise the "switch impulse" is sent on pedal release instead of pedal push (see issue #24)

 ## Changelog:
 - v.
+1.3.5 Fix some issues with control assign in FA preset, and a small bug in the Pedal switch control

+- v.
 1.3.4 Blinks preset's LED on MIDI in activity

 - v.
 1.3.3 Resolve some issues when triggering Analog Sync (press ALT + VIB ON); Implements "All sound OFF" (press ALT + FAST); Update the CC assigns in presets to reflects the final panels labelling